peterparker303e24/FreelanceSociety/Documentation/Tutorials/DoubleHashTask/DoubleHashTask.md

 ### Add A Double Hash Task

 In the Home page, select "Tasks" to navigate to the View Tasks page.
 In the View Tasks page, you can view the recent hash tasks, double hash tasks, and validator tasks.
 Each item in the search results lists the common attributes of all types of tasks.
-The "Hash" is the keccak256 hash of the task ZIP file, the "Manager Address" is the address of the user that created the task, the "Reward" is the amount of Wei the worker receives in completing a task, the "Deadline" is the UTC blockchain timestamp when new worker submissions following this time will no longer be accepted, and the "Task Complete" is the identifier that tells if a worker has completed the task and withdrawn the reward.
+The "Hash" is the keccak256 hash of the task ZIP file, the "Manager Address" is the address of the user that created the task, the "Reward" is the amount of Wei the worker receives in completing the task, the "Deadline" is the UTC blockchain timestamp when new worker submissions will no longer be accepted, and the "Task Complete" is the identifier that tells whether a worker has already completed the task and withdrawn the reward.
 Select the dropdown arrow and select the "Add Double Hash Task" button to navigate to the Add Double Hash Task page.

 The "Hash Value" is the keccak256 hash of some 32 bytes that is the keccak256 hash of some secret 32 bytes.
 The secret 32 bytes should be obtained by the worker by following the description in the task requirements.
 For this tutorial, the secret 32 bytes is the keccak256 hash of the UTF-8 encoded value "2" which results in the Hash Key "0xad7c5bef027816a800da1736444fb58a807ef4c9603b7848673f7e3a68eb14a5" and First Hash "0x1204b3dcd975ba0a68eafbf4d2ca0d13cc7b5e3709749c1dc36e6e74934270b3".
 In the "Hash Value" input: